Gertrude Morgan: Subject matter

 Originally conceiving her artworks as appendages to her gospel teachings, Sister Morgan's paintings are often inscribed with passages from scripture and lyrics to popular gospel songs.
 Similarly, her paintings that document her childhood, early adulthood and first years in New Orleans are inscribed with the narratives of specific events, that often reference her evangelical activities.

 Morgan particularly favored the Book of Revelation.
 William A. Fagaly writes, "The apocalyptic text of the Book of Revelation offers a plethora of visionary images: the Apocalypse and its four horsemen, the Antichrist, the Whore of Babylon, the Beast (with the mark 666), the heavenly book of seven seals, Armageddon, the return of the Jews to the Holy Land, the millennial kingdom of Christ on Earth, and the New Jerusalem."
 It is for her paintings of New Jerusalem that Sister Morgan is most well known.
 The holy city of New Jerusalem "coming down from God out of heaven" was consistently depicted as a multi storey apartment building in her compositions.
 In some of her New Jerusalem paintings, a choir of interracial angels adorn the sky.
 The choir of angels frequent many of her paintings, sometimes as one of many elements in a composition, and other times as the sole subject.

 Another recurring image in her work is a self-portrait as the Bride of Christ, riding with Jesus in an airplane.
 There is speculation that this references the hymn "Oh, Jesus Is My Air-o-plane", recorded in 1930.
 Another hymn, "Jesus, Savior, Pilot Me", first published in 1871 by Edward Hopper, establishes a related Jesus-as-pilot motif.

 Her later work is characterized by the dominance of the inscriptions.
 Her imagery becomes sparse and in some compositions non-existent.

 Sister Morgan signed her paintings with many names, among them Black Angel, Lamb Bride, Nurse to Doctor Jesus, Everlasting Gospel Revelation Preacher, Bride of Christ and Little Ethiopia Girl.

 Career

 Around 1960, art dealer Larry Borenstein met Sister Morgan while she was preaching in the French Quarter.
 He invited her to perform and exhibit work in his art gallery after coming upon her shouting on a street corner with a paper megaphone.
 Borenstein cultivated an audience for her work by introducing her paintings to collectors, artists, museums and galleries.
 Lee Friedlander and Andy Warhol were both fans of her work.
 Warhol was an occasional correspondents, while Friedlander used Sister Morgan as a subject in his photographs.

 In 1970 poet and performer Rod McKuen, a fan and collector of Morgan's work used thirteen of her illustrations to accompany a book of Bible quotations, God's Greatest Hits.
 It sold more than 300 000 copies.

 One of the tempera and paint illustrations from God's Greatest Hits is held by the Smithsonian's Evans-Tibbs Collection.
+Her artwork Let's Make a Record from the 1970s is in the permanent collection of Pérez Art Museum Miami.